Rick Heinz

 Richard D. Heinz (born May 30, 1955) is a Canadian former professional ice hockey player who played 49 games in the National Hockey League.
 He played with the St. Louis Blues and Vancouver Canucks.
-The rest of his career was spent in the minor leagues, primarily with the Salt Lake Golden Eagles in the Central Hockey League and International Hockey League.
+The rest of his career was spent in the minor leagues, primarily with the Salt Lake Golden Eagles in the Central Hockey League and International Hockey League where he won three league championships with Salt Lake.
+Rick spent several years running and teaching at his Rick Heinz Hockey Schools throughout the U.S. and Canada.